Stimson Lumber Company: History

 The company traces its history back to 1850 when Thomas Douglas Stimson started logging in Michigan.
 After moving west to the Pacific Northwest in the 1880s, the family purchased timberlands across the region and established mills and other businesses in the Puget Sound area.
 On May 9, 1931, G. W. Stimson of the lumber family of Washington, attorney Thomas H. Tongue, Jr. (son of Congressman Thomas H. Tongue), and Harold A. Miller incorporated the business in Hillsboro, Oregon.
 Miller was the son-in-law of Stimson, and a founder of the Western Forestry Center in Portland, as well as onetime owner of the Schooner Te Vega.
 Miller had been asked by Charles S. Stimson to move to Oregon to head family's business in Oregon.
 Two years later the company opened a new mill in Forest Grove, which remains in operation.

 Stimson bought Northwest Petrochemical Company in 1962 in order to use phenol in made in manufacturing hardboard.
 In 1976, the company bought a plywood plant in Merlin, Oregon.
 Longtime leader Miller died in 1981, with Darrell Schroeder becoming the new company executive.

 In 1987, the company donated the log used to create the Chief Kno-Tah sculpture in Shute Park in Hillsboro.
 The company sold a property to Metro in 2008 in the Chehalem Mountains that was turned into Chehalem Ridge Nature Park.
-In 2020, the company's mill at Gaston was fined for air poluition.
+In 2020, the company's mill at Gaston was fined for air pollution.
 The Christmas tree for Pioneer Courthouse Square in Portland is often donated by the company, including in 2021 and 2022.